UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 Key Takeaway

-Throughout 2025, Ubiquiti's UniFi platform evolved significantly with the introduction of the U7 Pro XG access point and Object Networking in Network 9.4.
-These releases addressed long-standing deployment challenges and brought enterprise-level capabilities to small and medium businesses.
+Throughout 2025, Ubiquiti's UniFi platform evolved with the introduction of the U7 Pro XG access point and Object Networking in Network 9.4.
+These releases addressed long-standing deployment challenges and expanded what small business deployments can support without enterprise licensing.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.